 - 1. Describe common disease entities, including their characteristic signs and symptoms, etiology, epidemiology, and pathophysiology. - 2.
 Use clinical reasoning processes to interpret data to derive a differential diagnosis and develop a clinical management plan. - 3.
 Select, justify, and interpret appropriate clinical tests and diagnostic procedures with attention to benefits, harms, and cost. - 4.
 Utilize the basic concepts of evidence-base medicine to analyze the literature. - 5.
 Demonstrate knowledge of the ethical, moral, and legal foundations of medical care. - 6.
 Identify social, economic, psychological, and cultural factors that contribute to health and disease. - 7.
 Identify preventative health care issues that should be addressed in well visits including screening, immunizations, and risk factor modification. - 8.
-Perform common technical procedures accurately and safely. - 9.
+Describe and understand appropriate use of common procedures. - 9.
 Delineate elements of safety and quality improvement patient care programs.